- Travel and Places»

 The men were used to remain away from their homes for several months due to their occupations and the necessity of someone to cater to the needs of wife at home was felt.
 Hence the system got a foothold in the region.

 In this primitive custom, all the brothers are either married to a girl or the marriage to brothers happen at a later date.
 Sometimes the wife is transferred to another brother after giving birth to a child.
 Generally two or more than two elder brothers share a wife, while the unmarried younger brothers are sent off to become Lamas in Buddhist monasteries.
 The Hindus too follow this system.
 Many girls remaining unmarried due to the system become Buddhist nuns or Zumo or Jomos.

 It is the wife who ascertains the fatherhood, though DNA tests are also conducted for inheritance problems.
 The brother going against the marriage is treated as an outcast and loses all property.
 But now this system is rapidly losing ground to monogamy.

 The matrimonial rituals are simple and the marriage ceremony is solemnized collectively after having taken the consent of the two parties.
 The ladies generally play an important role in these rituals.
 Both males and females can have more than a single mate.

 Permit and the Time to Visit Kinnaur

 The time to visit the beautiful and mesmerizing Kinnaur valley is between April and October.
 But September is the best time as Phulaich, the most colorful festival of flowers is celebrated in the whole region at this time.

-The district was opened for the tourists in 1989 and the foreigners are required to have an inner line permit to visit the place, as it is close to international border.
+The district was opened for the tourists in 1989 and the foreigners are required to have an inner line permit to visit the place, as it is close to an international border.
 These permits are easily available for Poo, Khab, Sumdo, Dhankar, Tabo Gompa, Kaza, Moorang, Dabling etc.

 How to Reach kinnaur